Admissions to the Diagnostic Technician Program

 The Diagnostic Technician Certificate program is designed to prepare students to function in a variety of settings assisting with diagnostic testing including phlebotomy and EKG.
 Additional coursework within the certificate provides students with the vocabulary and communication skills necessary to work with the public in a healthcare setting.

 Admissions applications for the Diagnostic Technician Certificate program are accepted for the fall and spring semesters.
 The maximum enrollment is 12 and is determined by completion of application materials.
-Once the enrollment is full, students will be placed on a waiting list that will be dissolve during the first week of classes.
+Once the enrollment is full, students will be placed on a waiting list that will be dissolved during the first week of classes.

 Diagnostic Technician Information Sessions